 Typically, schools match the applicant with a person from the region – a current student or an alum.
 But they need not to be native.

 I have often seen Asian American interviewers with most of their education in the US interviewing native candidates.
-A large part of the shared assumptions in the answers are lost.
-From 2 hours to 1 day, the information about the interviewer will always be available to you.

-Make sure that you research the person.
+Make sure that you research about the person.

-Once you know the person’s cultural upbringing, add more context – if the person is oriented towards a Western culture and aims for the middle, if the person is raised in an Eastern culture.
+Once you know the person’s cultural upbringing, add more context – if the person is oriented towards a Western culture and aim for the middle, if the person is raised in an Eastern culture.

 3) Don’t Reinvent Your Brand